Orange-OpenSource/a11y-guidelines/src/en/articles/watch-june-july-2021.md

 ---
-title: "#a11y technical watch, August-September 2021"
+title: "Digital accessibility watch August - September 2021"
 abstract: "#a11y anthology, August-September 2021"
+titleBeforeTag: true
 date: "2021-09-27"
 tags:
   - veille
 ---
-# Digital accessibility watch August - September 2021

 We feel that it is getting closer and there, you tell me ...
 WHAT ??
 Well the WCAG 3, a little explanation of this future recommendation (in): https://w3c.github.io/silver/explainer/